greenelab/knowledge-graph-review/manuscript.md

 In spite of reported success, these approaches are limited to the drugs and diseases contained in the graph.
 Combining these approaches with representations of chemical structures might make it possible to one day make predictions about novel compounds.

-Applications that use deep learning techniques have used node2vec [@19E33rJiu; @dR3gjJXP] and autoencoders [@za8DCIPS; @PYqNAHh7] approaches to represent knowledge graphs in a low dimensional space.
+Applications that use neural network models have used node2vec [@19E33rJiu; @dR3gjJXP] and autoencoders [@za8DCIPS; @PYqNAHh7] approaches to represent knowledge graphs in a low dimensional space.
 Zong et al. used a node2vec-like model to predict drug-target associations [@19E33rJiu].
 The authors constructed a disease-target-disease network using drug centered databases: Drugbank [@111FgvD8J] and Diseasome [@14fs7pzn0].
 Next, the authors applied a random walk to the graph and trained a skip-gram model to generate a low dimensional representation of the graph.
 Lastly, the authors constructed a similarity metric that used this space to rank how similar drugs are to their targets [@19E33rJiu].
 A limitation to this approach is that their graph is missing information such as pharmacological class or drug chemical structure that could improve prediction performance.
-Overall, deep learning provides a robust set of techniques that have been shown to outperform most linear approaches in this context [@245Px4P3; @WMEox1CM].
+Overall, neural networks provide a robust set of techniques that have been shown to outperform most linear approaches in this context [@245Px4P3; @WMEox1CM].

 Applications that discover new properties of drugs have benefited from using knowledge graphs as a resource.
-Most methods to date use matrix factorization and deep learning techniques to produce a low-dimensional representation.
+Most methods to date use matrix factorization and neural network models to produce a low-dimensional representation.
-Due to the success of deep learning [@245Px4P3; @WMEox1CM] much of the field's focus has shifted to these techniques; however, a possible improvement is to use an ensemble of deep learning techniques and linear methods to improve performance.
+Due to the success of neural networks [@245Px4P3; @WMEox1CM] much of the field's focus has shifted to these techniques; however, a possible improvement is to use an ensemble of neural network models and linear methods to improve performance.
 Another potential avenue for future work would be to incorporate entity-specific hierarchical information or similarity information to improve detection power.
 For drugs, this could include pharmaceutical classes or chemical structure similarities.